 Vested restricted stock units (less any restricted stock units withheld to satisfy applicable tax withholding obligations) will be settled through the issuance of common stock within 30 days following the vesting date.
 Named Executive Officers holding unvested restricted stock units are entitled to receive dividend equivalent right credits (the "AR DERs"), if any, equal to cash distributions paid in respect of a share of our common stock.
-The AR DERs will be paid in cash within 30 days following the vesting of the associated restricted stock units, or, if applicable, will be forfeited at the same time the associated restricted stock units are described in greater detail under the heading "Potential Payments Upon Termination or Change in Control" below.
+The AR DERs will be paid in cash within 30 days following the vesting of the associated restricted stock units, or, if applicable, will be forfeited at the same time the associated restricted stock units are forfeited.
+The potential acceleration and forfeiture events related to these restricted stock units are described in greater detail under the heading "Potential Payments Upon Termination or Change in Control" below.